lexibank/tlopo/out/vol1/chapter6.md

 > Pounded foods are widespread in Oceania ([Yen 1975](../references.md#source-Yen1975)).
 In Pidgin and in English they are referred to as 'puddings' (although not all puddings require pounding).
 The usual main ingredient is tubers (taro, yam), cooked and pounded, mashed into a paste together with other ingredients such as coconut cream or nuts, and then usually recooked.

-A large wooden bowl (POc &ast;tabiRa, PCP &ast;kumete, see [Ch.4, §2.2.1](chapter4.md#s-2-2)) was traditionally used as a mortar.
+A large wooden bowl (POc &ast;tabiRa, PCP &ast;kumete, see Ch.
+4, §2.2.1) was traditionally used as a mortar.
 Sago was pounded in a trough, stronger and hea vier than a bowl, and designed so that water could run off from one end.
 Only isolated terms have been located (Muyuw kas 'trough for sago-making'; Loniu _kupʷi_ 'trough in which sago is pounded').

 <a id="p-161"></a>

 Figure 22: taro stamper (no reconstruction) (from [Nevermann 1934](../references.md#source-Nevermann1934): 192) PWOc &ast;walu 'sago beater' (from [Nevermann 1934](../references.md#source-Nevermann1934): 174)

 As Blust (ACD) notes, terms dealing with the action of pounding frequently contain the root _&ast;-tuk_.
 A number of reconstructions have been made which evidently refer to hitting, pounding, beating, breaking open, and so on, not just of foodstuffs, but with general application.
-Cognate sets for the following reconstructions are included in [Chapter 9, §5.1](chapter9.md#s-5-1): POc _&ast;tutuk_ 'pound, mash by pounding, hammer, crack by hammering' (from PAn _&ast;tuqtuq_); POc _&ast;tuki-_ 'pound'; POc _&ast;putu(k)_ 'knock, pound, beat' (ACD) (from PMP _&ast;buTuk_); and POc _&ast;qatuŋ-i_ 'strike from above, pound'.
+Cognate sets for the following reconstructions are included in Chapter 9, §5.1: POc _&ast;tutuk_ 'pound, mash by pounding, hammer, crack by hammering' (from PAn _&ast;tuqtuq_); POc _&ast;tuki-_ 'pound'; POc _&ast;putu(k)_ 'knock, pound, beat' (ACD) (from PMP _&ast;buTuk_); and POc _&ast;qatuŋ-i_ 'strike from above, pound'.

 <a id="s-5-2"></a>

-## 5.2.
+### 5.2.
 Grating, scraping

 Foodstuffs such as tubers and coconut meat are often grated before further processing.
 Tubers also need to be scraped to remove dirt.
 Both processes can be carried out with a shell such as a cockle, and the scraper/grater may be referred to by its shell name.
 Scrapers and graters are not always separately identified.
 The same implement may serve both functions, just as the same verb may refer to both actions.